kibriaislam/Subscription-Membership_Management_SaaS/README.md

 ## Key Features

 ### EPIC 1: Authentication
-We've implemented a complete authentication system that allows users to register and log in securely.
+I've implemented a complete authentication system that allows users to register and log in securely.
 The system uses JWT tokens for stateless authentication, and passwords are hashed using BCrypt before storage.
 This means even if someone gains access to the database, they can't see actual passwords.

 ### EPIC 2: Business Profile
 Each user can create and manage their business profile.
 This includes business name, description, contact information, and currency settings.
 The system supports multi-tenant architecture, so each business's data is completely isolated.